 There is no immunity to problems.
-Even if you have done your financial planning carefully and have thought about all the possibilities, the world around us is so dynamic and unpredictable you should expect the unexpected at all times.
+Even if you have done your financial planning carefully and have thought about all the possibilities, the world around us is so dynamic and unpredictable, you should expect the unexpected at all times.
 After all, having a plan B will always come in handy.

 Retain the Records to save your home from foreclosure

-Do your financial planning in advance
+Do your financial planning in advance.

 If you think that there are any uncertainties, chances of relocation, job transfers, and other factors, which may influence your financial situation, prepare a plan B, which you can rely on in times of crisis.
-This way, your mortgage payments will keep running even in difficult times and you won’t have to say goodbye to your beautiful home.
+This way, your mortgage payments will keep running even in difficult times, and you won’t have to say goodbye to your beautiful home.

-Contact your lender while there is still time
+Contact your lender while there is still time.

-Check mail from the bank regularly
+Check mail from the bank regularly.

 The dynamic lifestyle that most of us live in today requires prioritization of time.
-To be able to cope with this fast speed, we often neglect important things, such as checking mail from official institutes, such as the bank.
+To be able to cope with this fast speed, we often neglect essential things, such as checking mail from official institutes, such as the bank.

 Failing to open bank notifications sent via email can cause you serious trouble.
 The first notices that you are likely to receive will often include valuable information related to foreclosure prevention options that can help you avoid financial issues.
-Ignore these options and they expire.
+Ignore these options, and they expire.
 There are a lot of other things you could do to save your home from foreclosure besides bankruptcy.
 The bank is required to send you notice of these options.

-Saving your home from foreclosure takes time
+Saving your home from foreclosure takes time.

 Foreclosure is not one of those problems that can be fixed or erased with a phone call or two.
-It is a complex procedure, involving a lot of documentation, negotiation, and expert knowledge.
+It is a complex procedure involving a lot of documentation, negotiation, and expert knowledge.
 The bank is not your buddy or friend.
 They are in business to make a profit.
 Do the negotiation by yourself, trusting the bank or the servicer to be fair, is not a good strategy.